 We asked Meg Poe, a national board-certified health and wellness coach in Hillsborough, NC, to share beneficial exercises for seniors at home.

 Getting Started with Balance, Strength & Flexibility Exercises

-Before you attempt any exercises, talk to your primary care provider.
+Before you attempt any activity, talk to your primary care provider.
 Then find a place in your home that’s safe and supports your needs.